ml-tooling/ssh-proxy/README.md

   <a href="#-contribution">Contribution</a>
 </p>

 This container will make it easy to tunnel ssh targets through the bastion itself to expose them via a single port.
 The bastion does not allow port forwarding or logging into the bastion itself.
-Works in Docker and Kubernetes setup.
-Logins are logged at `/etc/ssh/access.log`.

 ## Highlights

-- 🛡 SSH access to behind-firewall clusters without any open ports.
+- 🛡 SSH access to behind-firewall clusters via a single port.
 - 🐳 Easy to deploy via Docker and Kubernetes.
+- 📄 Access logging
+- 🔐 Restrict target containers based on port and DNS names

 ## Getting Started